Keith-Hon/generate-react-live-url/README.md

 1. Add support for nested structure
 2. Add support for embedding css/ scss
 3. Add support for github public repository
+4. Add a user interface to generate such url